 You may not participate in the same experiment twice.

 - Studies take place throughout the semester.
 New sign-ups are posted every few weeks; check back frequently for new postings.
 Postings will also be announced in class and through BlackBoard.

-- Studies often take place in the Behavioral Lab (CBA 6.402), but they may also occur in other classrooms on campus, so students should read the sign-up sheets carefully to note the location of their study.
-It is the student's responsibility to participate during the time for which they have signed up.
+- Studies often take place in the Behavioral Lab (CBA 6.402), but they may also occur in other classrooms on campus, so you should read the sign-up sheets carefully to note the location of your study.
+It's your responsibility to participate during the time for which you have signed up.

-- Please note that STUDENTS SHOULD ARRIVE FIVE MINUTES BEFORE THE STUDY IS SCHEDULED TO BEGIN.
+- Please note that you should arrive five minutes before the study is scheduled to begin.
 No late arrivals can be accepted.
 If you arrive late, you will be unable to participate in that session and will need to be rescheduled.
-If you are late or do not show up to an experiment twice, you will be unable to sign up for it again.
+If you are late or don't show up to an experiment twice, you will be unable to sign up for it again.
 A third late appearance or failure to show up and you will not be able to register for any further experiments for the semester.